 Install Terraform on Windows: Step-by-Step Guide

 Terraform is a powerful Infrastructure as Code (IaC) tool used to manage cloud resources efficiently.
-In this guide, you’ll learn how to install Terraform on your Windows machine.
-Let’s get started!
+In this guide, you’ll learn how to install Terraform on Windows quickly and correctly.
+Whether you’re new to cloud automation or switching systems, knowing how to install Terraform on Windows is essential.
+Follow along as we walk you through the steps to install Terraform on Windows and get started!

 ✅ Step 1: Download Terraform

-2. Select Windows and choose the appropriate version (typically amd64 for most users).
+Select Windows and choose the appropriate version (typically

 📥 Once the download completes, proceed to the next step.